hire-lab/hire-lab/README.md

 # Hire Lab
-System for creating, managing and adding job listings for both users and companies.
+React application for creating, managing and adding job listings for both users and companies.
+To execute it manually open a command prompt and run npm start or access https://vigilant-borg-2cfac4.netlify.app

 # Live Demo
 https://vigilant-borg-2cfac4.netlify.app/